jamesdonnellan/fgpa-vga-verliog/index.md

 ## **Spider-Man's Mask VGA Design**
 ### **Project Set-Up**
 I used Vivado and a Basys3 FGPA Board to create my Spider-Man mask.
-I started by creating a new project, adding my template code files used in previous Labs, and then altered and added to them to create my design.
+I started by creating a new project, adding my template code files used in previous Labs [1], and then altered and added to them to create my design.
 The previous labs guided me through the set up process using Vivado and the Basys3 board.
 I follow the set up protocal of build, synthesise, implement and then progamming the board.

 <img width="1500" height="750" alt="Project Summary Photo" src="https://github.com/user-attachments/assets/0623e279-75fb-4346-8504-38662d82fad0" />